 Focused attention is also needed to ensure consistent application and understanding of ICWA's higher evidentiary standards-particularly in recognizing how they differ from those in non-ICWA cases and in understanding what is required to meet them effectively, including the appropriate use of qualified expert witnesses (QEW).
 Ensuring these standards are applied early and consistently requires all parties to understand their roles and how it ties into case worker determinations during investigations and subsequent court decisions.
-As part of meeting ICWA's evidentiary standards, QEW testimony plays a crucial role by providing culturally informed perspectives, yet concerns have been raised about Tribes not being involved in selecting these experts, misunderstanding about the independent role of the QEW, and the reliance on pre-selected QEWs that provide testimony in multiple cases across the county or state.
-In addition, QEW participation can be a barrier when state courts or child welfare agencies don't provide adequate financial support.
+As part of meeting ICWA's evidentiary standards, QEW testimony plays a crucial role by providing culturally informed perspectives, yet concerns have been raised about Tribes not being involved in selecting these experts and the reliance on pre-selected QEWs that provide testimony in multiple cases across the county or state.
 Additionally, questions persist about what qualifies an individual to serve as a QEW and how their role differs from other expert witnesses.
 Promising practices have begun to take shape through active collaboration with Tribes and urban Native organizations in the selection, approval, and training of QEWs-helping to ensure that testimony reflects community standards, honors cultural values, and fulfills ICWA's legal requirements.
 Strengthening these processes can help improve the quality and consistency of QEW testimony and support stronger, more culturally responsive outcomes for Native children and families.